 - Live classroom training

 - Live remote training

-The type of training that you choose will depend on the level of expertise that your company has with the ERP software.
+The type of training you choose will depend on your company’s level of expertise with the ERP software.
+Remote training and webinars are excellent for those who have a basic understanding of the software and need to brush up on operations.
 Live classroom training is ideal for individuals who have no idea how the system works and need to see it in action.
-Remote training and webinars are great for those who have a basic understanding of the software and just need to brush up on operations.

 Install Blockchain in Manufacturing Today